Glutanimate/anki-addons-misc1/ankiweb.md

 **Overview**

-Adds extra buttons to the Reviewer window for new cards.
+Adds extra buttons to the Reviewer window for new cards and cards in learning.

 **WARNING**: this addon uses custom methods to achieve its goals.
 Use at your own risk and keep backups.

 **What it does**

-Adds anywhere between 1 to 4 new buttons to the review window when reviewing a new card.
+Adds anywhere between 1 to 4 new buttons to the review window when reviewing a new card or cards that are in learning mode.
 The new buttons function like the exist Easy" button, but in addition, they reschedule the card to differ nterval, which is randomly assigned between a lower and upper limit that is preset by the user (see below).

 By default 3 buttons are added, with intervals: "3-4d" , "5-7d" , "8-15d".
 This can be changed in the source code.